Better-HPC/auto-rest/README.md

 ## Quickstart

-Install the command line utility using your favorite Python package manager.
+Install the CLI using your preferred Python package manager:

 ```shell
 pipx install auto-rest-api
 ```

-Check the package installed correctly.
+Verify that the installation completed successfully:

 ```shell
 auto-rest --help
 ```

-Launch an API by providing connection arguments to a database of your choice.
+Launch an API by supplying connection parameters for your target database:

 ```shell
 auto-rest \